Rolel/DSBClone/README.md

 * 2022-04-03:
   * Fix intro sound not being played on some MP3 players.
   * Fix advertisement BGM on Scud Race.
+* 2022-04-05:
+  * Fix a case where sound effects would affect BGM.

 # Installation